wvteijlingen/conversationalist/README.md

 - The input UI that is available for the user to respond.
 - Whether the dialogue is finished.
 - A next dialogue to transition to.

-### Handling longer processing by simulating typing

-Sometimes creating `DialogueOutput` takes some time, for example when the dialogue needs to call a third party API or query a database.
-In this case you can optionally call the `outputStart` callback which will indicate to the bot that dialogue is currently in the process of creating some output.
-This allows the UI to react accordingly, by showing a typing indicator for example.

 ## Dialogue state